Dan Kapelovitz has devoted his law practice to representing people caught up in the criminal justice system.

 Dan Kapelovitz earned his law degree from UCLA School of Law, graduating in the top ten of his class.
 At UCLA, he was the President of the Animal Law Society, and was a member of both the UCLA Law Review and the UCLA Entertainment Law Review.
 Dan also volunteered for the Innocence Project and the Prisoner Re-Entry Project, and worked on special circumstances murder cases and other criminal matters for the Los Angeles County Public Defender as part of UCLA’s Capital Punishment Clinic.

 During law school, Dan externed at the Working People’s Law Center, where he worked on criminal law cases, helping obtain a new trial for a client due to juror misconduct.
 He also served as a law clerk for the Animal Protection Unit of the Los Angeles City Attorney, working on animal abuse and neglect cases.

-After graduating law school, Dan was an associate attorney at Mitchell Silberberg & Knupp, where he was the lead attorney on a successful asylum case, worked on a successful pro bono prisoner civil rights case, and litigated employment, Intellectual Property, entertainment, and other matters.
+After graduating law school, Dan was an associate attorney at a large civil law firm, where he was the lead attorney on a successful asylum case, worked on a successful pro bono prisoner civil rights case, and litigated employment, Intellectual Property, entertainment, and other matters.

 Dan then clerked for a federal judge for the United States District Court of the Central District of California.
 There, Dan gained invaluable knowledge of the behind-the-scenes workings of a judge’s chambers.
-During his clerkship, Dan completed the Los Angeles County Bar Association’s Trial Advocacy Programn (“TAP”) at night, which qualified him to prosecute criminal cases for various government entities.
-As a TAP attorney, Dan tried or prepared for trial more than 20 cases for the Los Angeles City Attorney.
+During his clerkship, Dan completed the Los Angeles County Bar Association’s Trial Advocacy Programn (“TAP”) at night, which allowed him to try criminal cases for the Los Angeles City Attorney.